Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-If you are looking for a fast way to train your dog and find you do not have the time or skill to commit, you may have stumbled upon some board and training programs.
-The advertisements can be really flashy, with luring descriptions of how the dog trainer will do do all the work for you.
+If you are looking for a fast way to train your dog and find you do not have the time or skill to commit, you may have stumbled upon some board and train programs.
+The advertisements can be really flashy, with alluring descriptions of how the dog trainer will do all the work for you.
 But do these programs really work?
-Let's take a look at how board and training works, what it entails and the advantages and disadvantages.
+Let's take a look at how board and train works, what it entails, and the advantages and disadvantages.

 Board and training is a service offered by a trainer where the dog is kept overnight at the trainer's facility or home for a certain period of time.
-Following are some types of board and training services provided by dog trainers:
+The following are some types of board and training services provided by dog trainers.

-The dog is kept in the trainer's home and becomes a part of the family.
+- In-Home Board and Train: The dog is kept in the trainer's home and becomes a part of the family.
 This means the boarding is cage-less.
 Because a dog is kept in the home, he will learn the basics of indoor living such as not surfing counters, house training and respecting invisible boundaries.
-In the meanwhile, the dog can be taught basic manners, behavior modification and put on an exercise program with daily walks, playtime in a fenced area and socialization with other dogs.
+In the meanwhile, the dog can be taught basic manners and behavior modification, be put on an exercise program with daily walks, have playtime in a fenced area and be socialized with other dogs.
 Many board and training programs require a 2-week minimum stay, but some offer one week if just a basic refresher course is needed.

-Some dog training centers also address serious behavior issues such as aggression, anxiety and other problem behaviors.
-During the dog's stay the dog is typically exposed to the stimulus the dog is reactive towards, ideally at a low level of intensity (under the threshold).
-The dog's behavior is then changed using different behavior modification techniques (desensitization, counter-conditioning, Behavior Adjustment Training etc).
+- Behavior Modification: Some dog training centers also address serious behavior issues such as aggression, anxiety and other problem behaviors.
+During the dog's stay, the dog is typically exposed to the stimulus the dog is reactive towards, ideally at a low level of intensity (under the threshold).
+The dog's behavior is then changed using different behavior modification techniques (desensitization, counter-conditioning, Behavior Adjustment Training, etc).
 Note: not all methods employed are good, some trainers may use flooding and other methods that can fix the problem temporarily or aggravate the issue.
 Some trainers resort to shock collars, prong collars, choke collars and use training methods based on coercion to obtain fast results, this is really wrong!

-Many board and train programs requires dogs to adhere to certain requirements.
+Many board-and-train programs require that dogs adhere to certain requirements.
 The following are some of the most important:

 - Kennel cough needs to be given in advance before boarding

-- Boarded dogs must have leash, collar and appropriate tags
+- Boarded dogs must have a leash, collar, and appropriate tags

-- Owner must provide food to prevent digestive stress
+- The owner must provide food to prevent digestive stress

 - Feeding directions